How to Read an Internet Speed Test

 Download Speed

-This is a measurement of how fast you can receive data from the internet to your connected device.
+This is a measurement of how fast your device receives data from the internet.
 Online activities like streaming your favorite shows or scrolling through social media require download speeds.

 Upload Speed

-This is a measure of how fast you can send data from your connected device to the internet.
+This measures how fast your device sends data to one of your internet provider’s servers.
 Online activities like posting photos to Instagram or uploading a file to the cloud require upload speeds.

 Advertised vs Actual Speeds

-Remember, internet providers always advertise their network’s fastest speeds, however, people rarely reach full capacity when accessing the internet.
+Internet providers always advertise their network’s fastest speeds; however, people rarely reach full capacity when accessing the internet.
 And the only way to achieve that speed is through a wired connection to your modem or router.
+Wireless connections fluctuate based on physical obstructions and your distance from the router.
+A wired connection provides consistency and maximum speeds.

-In general, your internet speed test should be at least 50 Mbps to 100 Mbps within range of your top speeds.
+In general, your internet speed test should be no more than five to ten percent below your top speed.

-Now, if you’re experiencing slow internet and your speed test confirms just as much, there are plenty of reasons why.
-Below, we list three top reasons for slow internet you may be able to fix before calling your ISP for help.
+Many factors can affect the quality of your internet connection.
+Below, we list the top reasons for slow internet that you may be able to fix before calling your internet provider for help.

 Reasons for Slow Internet